SSyncropel Docs

 spl init --master

-There is also spl identity upgrade for migrating an existing identity to a portable format.
+Master mode is an init-time decision — there is no migration from a per-machine identity to master mode later. (spl identity upgrade does something different: it moves an existing identity to a more capable DID methodkeyweb or sync — the identity itself stays the same.)
 Either way, portability is optional — you can run Syncropel for years on a single machine without it.

 Permissions